 I look at life with an “as-well-as” attitude rather than “either-or”.

-I love to think, write, and research.
+Here is what I love to do: think, write, and research.
 Create events and initiate projects.
-All of this with a focus on the question “how do we want to combine work and life in the future?”
+All of this with a focus on the question “can we slow down and resist a hurried world while still moving forward?”

 Since my studies in business administration and later when working in marketing, small business management and nonprofit leadership in Germany and the USA, the world tried to convince me that polar opposites are limiting, and that career people thrive to be “either this or that”.
 I refuse to accept that you cannot be both caring as well as being tough.